Money Stories and Emotional Spending: Why Women Feel Stuck

 Cultural money stories don’t merely influence spending; they shape identity and emotional well-being.
 Many women internalize inherited beliefs as absolute truths — feeling guilt or shame when they deviate from them.

 For example, a woman raised to believe that “spending on yourself is selfish” may feel anxiety when prioritizing self-care, even if she can afford it.
-The American Psychological Association (2023) reports that women with strong internalized financial myths show higher levels of money anxiety and emotional spending.
+Research on stress, self-beliefs, and financial behavior suggests that internalized financial myths can intensify money anxiety and contribute to emotion-driven spending.
 These inherited beliefs act as invisible rules, dictating financial behavior long after their purpose has expired.

 Breaking the Cultural Legacy